 A scholarly journal is different from a magazine or other periodical because it’s a respected forum in which scholars share their research.
 The articles in journals are usually peer reviewed, and can be taken as legitimate scholarly knowledge.

-If you take a side-by-side look at Time Magazine and Molecular Microbiology, you’ll spot the differences pretty quickly.
+If you take a side-by-side look at Molecular Microbiology and Time Magazine , you’ll spot the differences pretty quickly.

 Easy.
 Maybe you know that Cell is a highly-respected journal and you want to see some articles from it, or you heard on the radio about a new study in the New England Journal of Medicine.
 Either way, virtually all databases allow you to search for articles using some or all of the words in a journal’s title.